Conjunctive Queries: Unique Characterizations and Exact Learnability: Frontiers in the homomorphism lattice of structures

-Let $(A, \textbf{a})$ be a structure with designated elements that is UNP and that is a fg-disjoint union of homomorphically incomparable fg-connected structures $(A_1,\textbf{a}), \ldots, (A_n, \textbf{a})$.
+Let $(A, \textbf{a})$ be a structure with distinguished elements that is UNP and that is a fg-disjoint union of homomorphically incomparable fg-connected structures $(A_1,\textbf{a}), \ldots, (A_n, \textbf{a})$.
 By Proposition~\ref{prop:fgconnected-cacyclic-unp}, $(A_1,\textbf{a}), \ldots, (A_n, \textbf{a})$ have, respectively, frontiers $F_1, \ldots, F_n$, each consisting of a single structure with the UNP.
-We may assume without loss of generality that each $F_i$ consists of structures that have the same designated elements $\textbf{a}$ as $A$ (we know that the structures in question satisfy the UNP, and therefore, modulo homomorphism, we can assume that their designated elements are precisely $\textbf{a}$).
+We may assume without loss of generality that each $F_i$ consists of a structure that have the same distinguished elements $\textbf{a}$ (we know that the structures in question have the UNP, and therefore, modulo isomorphism, we can assume that the distinguished elements are precisely $\textbf{a}$).
 Let $F_i=\{(B_i,\textbf{a})\}$.

-We claim that $F = \{ \big(\biguplus_{j\neq i} (A_j,\textbf{a})\big) \uplus (B,\textbf{a}) \mid 1\leq i\leq n, (B, \textbf{a})\in F_i\}$ is a frontier for $(A,\textbf{a})$ w.r.t.~$\mathcal{C}$.
+We claim that $F = \{ \big(\biguplus_{j\neq i} (A_j,\textbf{a})\big) \uplus (B_i,\textbf{a}) \mid 1\leq i\leq n\}$ is a frontier for $(A,\textbf{a})$ w.r.t.~$\mathcal{C}$.

 Clearly, each structure in $F$ maps homomorphically to $A$.